MDE: Multiple Distance Embeddings for Link Prediction in Knowledge Graphs: MDE: Multiple Distance Embeddings

+\textbf{Relieving Limitations on Learning of Reflexive Relations:} A previous study~\cite{kazemi2018simple} highlighted the common limitations of TransE, FTransE, STransE, TransH and TransR for learning reflexive relations where these translation-based models force the reflexive relations to become symmetric and transitive.
+To relieve these limitations, we define S$_4$ as a score function which is similar to the score of RotatE i.e.,\ $\parallel h \circ r - t \parallel_p$ but with the Hadamard operation on the tail.
+In contrast to RotatE which represents entities as complex vectors, S$_4$ only holds in the real space:

-\textbf{Proposition 6.} Below restrictions of translation based embeddings approaches \cite{kazemi2018simple} do not apply to the MDE.
-These restrictions include: R1: if a relation $r$ is reflexive, on $\Delta \in \mathcal{E}$, $r$ it will be also symmetric on $\Delta$, R2: if $r$ is reflexive on $\Delta \in \mathcal{E}$, $r$ it will be also be transitive on $\Delta$.
+\textbf{Lemma 2.} The following restrictions of translation based embeddings approaches do not apply to the S$_4$ score function.
+R1: if a relation $r$ is reflexive, on $\Delta \in \mathcal{E}$, $r$ it will be also symmetric on $\Delta$.
+R2: if $r$ is reflexive on $\Delta \in \mathcal{E}$, $r$ it will be also be transitive on $\Delta$.